 Platform: PC, PS4, PS3, Xbox 360, Xbox One, OS X, Linux

 Release Date: September 6, 2011

 Dead Island was developed by Techland, who went on to develop Dying Light, a game we’ll also talk about in this list.
-Overall in Dead Island, players start the game out from one of four playable characters each with their unique kind of traits they can bring into the gameplay.
-However, the narrative remains the same as players will find themselves stuck on an island that has been hit by a zombie plague.
-For whatever reason, it turns out that you’re immune to the disease which means you’re the last potential means for the rest of the survivors to escape this resort island safely.
+In Dead Island, players start the game as one of four playable characters, each with their own unique traits.
+Stuck on an island struck by a zombie plague, it turns out that you’re immune to the disease, which conveniently means that you’re the last chance for the rest of the survivors to escape the resort island safely.

-This game mixes in melee combat with gunplay while you explore the island and handle various missions or tasks requested by survivors.
-Zombies can vary as well such as your standard slow moving zombies to Rams which are big tank-type zombies that are very fast and will bash into you at full speed.
-The Definitive Edition is the version to get for this game now as it comes packed with the DLC along with developers going into the game deliver improved visuals.
-There’s been a sequel for this game in the works for several years now and it’s even been passed around to different developers, but at this point, it’s been stuck in development hell with no indication if it will see a release.
+This game mixes in melee combat with plenty of gunplay while players explore the island and handle various missions or tasks requested by survivors.
+Zombies can vary as well, from the standard slow-moving zombies to Rams, big tank-type zombies that are incredibly fast.
+The Definitive Edition comes packed with DLC and improved visuals.
+There’s been a sequel for this game in the works for several years now that is currently being kicked around to different developers, but it might come out someday.
+Maybe.

 Platform: Stadia, PC, PS4, Xbox one,